Review digest

 - +Concentration is the whole difference: about 6-10% peroxide in strips versus 35-40% in-office, so strips are slower and cap lower.

-- +The gimmicks to skip: 'natural' strips and generic LED mouthpiece kits showed no real change in testing.
+- +The gimmicks to skip: 'natural' strips and generic LED mouthpiece kits showed no change in testing.

-- +Custom dentist trays beat one-size strips on fit - less gum contact means less sensitivity.
+- +Custom dentist trays beat one-size strips on fit: less gum contact means less sensitivity.

 Where they split